Remember back when I said,

 Before we move on to the exciting step of Adding New Users to your RW Elephant account, let me give you a little sneak peek of an Advanced Feature.

-With the Plugin, your Clients can browse your Items, make a list of pieces they’re interested in, and submit the list to you without ever having to set foot in your store/office/warehouse.
+Your Clients can browse your Items, make a list of pieces they’re interested in, and submit the list to you without ever having to set foot in your store/office/warehouse.
 Pretty fancy, huh?
 We’ll talk about that in our Advanced Tools.

 Let’s invite the rest of your team to join you in this exciting RW Elephant adventure!